Pythm/ad-ElectricalManagement/README.md

   anemometer: sensor.netatmo_anemometer_wind_strength
 ```

 ### Namespace
-A part of Appdaemon is the possibility to define custom namespaces.
-Appdaemon documentation: https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#
+A key feature of Appdaemon is the ability to define custom namespaces.
+Visit the [Appdaemon documentation](https://appdaemon.readthedocs.io/en/latest/CONFIGURE.html#) for more information.

-If you do not have any namespace configured in your appdaemon.yaml file you can skip this.
+If you have not configured any namespace in your 'appdaemon.yaml' file, you can skip this section.

 > [!IMPORTANT]
-> You need to configure `namespace` in every charger and climate that belongs to HASS instances with custom namespace.
+> You must configure the `namespace` in every charger and climate that belongs to Home Assistant instances with a custom namespace.

+> :bulb: **TIP**
+> The app is designed to control electricity usage at your primary residence and will only adjust charging amps on chargers/cars that are  within your home location.
+If you want to manage electricity consumption in other locations, I recommend setting up a separate Home Assistant and AppDaemon instance for each location.

 ## Charging
 Calculates the time required to charge electric vehicles based on the State of Charge (SOC), battery sizes, and charger data.
-The app also registers electricity usage from heaters and other appliances based on outside temperature to better calculate the time needed to charge if the maximum usage limit is expected to be below the necessary kW to maintain a full charge speed.
+The app also registers electricity usage based on outside temperature to better calculate the time needed to charge if the maximum usage limit is expected to be below the necessary kW to maintain a full charge speed.

+> [!NOTE]
+> If you have other high electricity consumption in combination with low limit, it will turn down charging but no lower than 6 Ampere.
+This may result in unfinished charging if the limit is too low or consumption is too high during calculated charge time.

+Currently supports controlling Tesla vehicles and Easee wall chargers.
+Charging Tesla by controlling Easee charger is implemented but not yet tested.
+Documentation to request other cars or wall chargers will be published later.

+### Configuration for all vehicles and wall chargers

 ##### Priority settings for charger
 Multiple cars with priority 1-5 are supported.
 The app queues the next car by priority to start when there is enough power available.
 If multiple chargers are in queue, charging vehicles will have to charge at full capacity before the next charger checks if it has 1.6kW of free capacity to start.